 Oxygenation contributes to body alkalinity.
-In Chapter 14 of the Save Our Bones Program, deep breathing is included as an important stress-reducing technique that boosts bone health.
+In Chapter 14 of the Osteoporosis Reversal Program, deep breathing is included as an important stress-reducing technique that boosts bone health.
 That’s because, besides relaxing you, breathing deeply increases the pH of the blood (alkalizes it) by raising its oxygen content.
 But this is compromised without copper.

 According to research, ceruloplasmin appears to have antioxidant functions in the body.
 For one thing, ceruloplasmin bonds with free-radicalized copper ions to prevent them from doing oxidative damage.
 For another, ceruloplasmin may perform a similar function with unstable iron ions.3

 Antioxidant action also benefits your whole body, protecting tissues besides just bone from oxidative damage.
 There are other ways that copper benefits overall health, too.

 - Synthesis of myelin, the fatty sheath that covers nerve axons, requires a copper-dependent enzymatic process.
 There are other ways that copper contributes to the proper function of the central nervous system, such as the conversion of dopamine to norepinephrine.
 For this conversion to happen, a copper-containing enzyme, β-hydroxylase, must catalyze the process.